SiqiHuang18/SH_Path_Tracer/README.md

 <h2 align="middle">Part 3: Direct Light Illumination</h2>
 In this part I walk through implementation and result of direct hemisphere sampling and light importance sampling.

-Here we assume that each pixel color is only the result of emissive component at the point plus some direct lighting from some light sources.
+Here we assume that each pixel color is only the result of emissive component at the intersection point plus some direct lighting from some light sources.
+** total_radiance = zero_bounce_radiance + one_bounce_radiance **
 Thus once the camera ray intersect something in the scene, a direction need to be chosen in order to cast a new ray and find the light sources.
 In the case of hemisphere sampling, a direction is sampled from a unit hemisphere.
 In the case of light importance sampling, direction is set by directly connecting light sources and intersection point.
 Before the light source illuminance can be added,